 I converted assembly files to C for a massive collaborative disassembly of a GBA game and created a music player in C capable of running on a FPGA board and processing .wav files.
-I made assembly several programs for a FPGA board including a reflex testing game and experimented with multithreading in C based on concepts in Digital Computers course using code that compared process vs. threads, memory allocation techniques, and task management methods.
+I also analyzed several systems programming concepts in Digital Computers course using code that compared process vs. threads, memory allocation techniques, and task management methods.

 I created a trans-platform bot on my Virtual Private Server based on popular user request.
 It parses a reddit live updater feed to send/manage messages on Discord asynchronously and has run for over 6 months without any errors, only modified using simple configuration commands.

 I optimized a Dykstra's algorithm problem based on runtime by implementing adjacency matrices to solve a shortest route problem, competing against classmates and ranking in the top 10% of times.
 In an earlier course, which I finished with an 100, I examined assembly code by making a simple simulator with data and instruction management that shows an assembly program's expected output.